Technology

 Warm Front and Other Government Grants

-The Warm Front Scheme has ended.
-Find out about other government grants that'll make your home more energy efficient or help you pay your energy bill.
+Find out about government grants to make your home more energy efficient or help you pay your energy bill, including Winter Fuel Allowance, Cold Weather Payment and Affordable Warmth.

 There are a small range of grants that can help you make your home more energy efficient.
 Some grants can also help pay for energy bills.
 Find out if you qualify.

 Here, we explain the different schemes, including Affordable Warmth, Nest, the Cold Weather Payment and the Winter Fuel Payment.
+These replace the Warm Front Scheme, which has now ended.
 Plus, what you need to do if you think you qualify.

 Make sure you're not paying your energy supplier more than you need to.
 Use our independent switching service, Which?
 Switch, to check that you're on the cheapest gas and electricity tariff.